-A falco rules file is a YAML file containing three kinds of elements: rules, macros, and lists.
+A Falco rules file is a YAML file containing three types of elements:

 Falco Engine Versioning